cdmx-in/wappler_sc_bull_queues/README.md

 ### Add Job API
 - Adds a job to a queue, executing the specified API File with POST values.
 - The job ID is available as `$_POST.id`.
-- Supports all advanced job options as above.
+- Supports all advanced job options as above, including full repeatable job support.
 - Responds with the job ID.

+#### Repeatable Jobs Support
+Add Job API now fully supports creating repeatable jobs with cron patterns or fixed intervals:
+- **Cron Patterns**: Use standard cron syntax (e.g., `0 0 * * *` for daily at midnight)
+- **Fixed Intervals**: Specify repeat interval in milliseconds
+- **Repeat Limits**: Set maximum number of executions
+- **Job Naming**: Provide unique names for repeatable jobs to manage them later

 ---